Harssh07/Chaudhary_Harsh_HW1/README.md

 -Displays an unordered list of 10 or more characters.

 -Each list item contains a character name acting as a link to the movies they were in.

+#### 2.Movie details:
+-Separate section displays movie title, opening crawl, and movie poster upon clicking a character link.

+-Movie poster images sourced and stored in the "images" folder.

+#### 3.REsponsive design:
+-Responsive layout ensures a seamless experience from mobile to desktop.

+#### 4. Greensock enhancements:
+- Utilizes GreenSock for enhanced animations and transitions.

+#### 5.AJAX request handling:
+-Separate functions/handlers for each stage of an AJAX request (loading, success, failure).

+-Graceful handling of potential failures in the AJAX request process.